viralemergence/virion/README.md

 ### A special note about the metagenomics

-Unlike nearly every dataset familiar to disease ecologists, the dataset includes a mix of fixed interactions (records based on serology, PCR, or isolation that link a given host and virus pair) and probabilistic interactions (_k_-mer based estimates of the probability a given virus is being detected in a given sample).
-As such, the data cannot be used off the shelf, and should be *carefully* used with attention to the mix between fixed and probabilistic data.
+Unlike nearly every dataset familiar to disease ecologists, this dataset includes a mix of known interactions (e.g., PCR detection of virus) and _predicted interactions_ (the _k_-mer analysis conducted on the Sequence Read Archive).
+As such, the data cannot be used safely and uncritically off the shelf, **it should not be indexed in other datasets of known interactions**, and it should be carefully by researchers with attention to the mix of data standards.

-VIRION includes a mix of _fixed_ and _probabilistic_ interactions.
-Fixed interactions are known host-virus associations that come from NCBI GenBank and the CLOVER dataset (which is itself a reconciled version of four other datasets: HP3, GMPD2, EID2, and Shaw), and are based on a mix of serology, PCR, and isolation.
-Probabilistic interactions come from NCBI's Sequence Read Archive (SRA), which includes a mix of targeted sequencing (e.g. whole genomes of isolated virus or PCR products) and shotgun sequencing (e.g. metagenomic or metatranscriptomic data).
-In any given SRA sample, there may be a mix of different viruses from the given host, and it is challenging to know whether the genome fragments that are present in the sample necessarily indicate the _definite_ presence of a _specific_ virus.We take advantage of a taxonomic analysis using _k_-mer matching performed by NCBI, which returns a score indicating the relative likelihood any virus in NCBI's records has been found in that sample.
-We validated those data against known records to come up with a very strict cutoff, a test that only X% of possible host-virus pairs pass.
-The score column is calculated as... (@ryan or @tim please add details)
+To generate the SRA component of the dataset, we used a _k_-mer based [taxonomy tool](https://www.biorxiv.org/content/10.1101/2021.02.16.431451v1) which identifies the number of virus "hits" in a host sample.
+Starting from an analysis of every possible pairwise combination (given in `SRA_as_Edgelist.zip` for any interested researchers), we identified the maximum number of hits for a given pair.
+Subsequently, we use the CLOVER data as a ground truth (for "known associations" or not) to identify the most plausible associations, with a threshold selected that maximizes the kappa statistic.

-Even though that analysis is incredibly conservative, users should be _very_ careful about whether or not they include these interactions in their analysis.
+Even though this analysis is incredibly conservative, it is in a preliminary state, and only _predicts_ possible associations.
+(These could later be confirmed, for example, by assembling viral genomes from the original SRA samples.)
+As such, users should be _very_ careful about whether or not they include these interactions in their analysis.
 Example problems they might encounter:

 - The highest scoring match might be a known relative of an unknown virus (for example, in a sample with a novel bat betacoronavirus, the highest score might be returned for SARS-CoV)